Functions

 }

-is a valid definition of function pyth
+This is a valid definition of the function pyth

-of type (int, int) -> (int, int, int)
+, which has the inferred type (int, int) → (int, int, int)

 Function arguments